Stefan-Resch/stefan-resch.github.io/_publications/2025/vrst.md

 title:          "Influence of Virtual Footwear on Gait Behavior, Embodiment, and Workload While Walking on a Treadmill in Virtual Reality"
 date:           2025-11-12 00:01:00 +0800
 selected:       true
-pub:            "Proceedings of the 2025 31st ACM Symposium on Virtual Reality Software and Technology"
+pub:            "In: Proceedings of the 2025 31st ACM Symposium on Virtual Reality Software and Technology (VRST '25).
+Association for Computing Machinery, New York, NY, USA, Article 141, 1–2."
-pub_date:       "2025"
+#pub_date:       "2025"
 abstract: >-
 cover:          /assets/images/covers/vrst.png
 authors: